Graduate Programs Financial Aid

 1. Stafford Loan

 Federal Stafford loans are fixed-rate student loans for graduate students attending a college at least half-time.
 Stafford loans are the most common and one of the lowest-cost ways to pay for school.
 Stafford Loans for graduate students are all unsubsidized, which means the borrower is responsible for the interest on the loan while in college and during grace and deferment periods.
-The fixed interest rate is 6.8%, and there is a 1% origination fee.
+The fixed interest rate for the 2014-2015 academic year is 6.21%, and there is a 1.072% origination fee.
+The origination fee will be changing for any loans that first disburse on or after October 1, 2014.
 The annual loan limit is $20,500 per academic year.
 There are a variety of repayment plans available for Stafford Loans once your loan goes into repayment.
 Your loan servicer will be able to help you plan what is best for you.

 2. Graduate PLUS Loan

 The Graduate PLUS Loan is a fixed interest rate student loan guaranteed by the U.S. Government.
-The interest rate is 7.9% and there is a 4% origination fee.
+The interest rate for the 2014-2015 academic year is 7.21% and there is a 4.288% origination fee.
+The origination fee will be changing for any loans first disbursed on or after October 1, 2014.
 The Graduate PLUS loan is a non-need based loan (cosigner is not required) similar to a private student loan with the benefit of having a fixed interest rate and federal guarantee.
 The Graduate PLUS loan allows you to borrow the total cost of your graduate school needs, including tuition, room and board, supplies, lab expenses, and travel, less any other aid.
 Graduate PLUS payments can be deferred while you are in school, but the interest will continue to accrue and will be added to your loan balance.
 It is recommended that accrued interest be paid while you are in school as this will greatly reduce your long term loan debt.